Olivia Newton-John: 1998–2012: Later releases

-In 2002, Newton-John was also inducted into Australia's ARIA Hall of Fame.
+Newton-John was inducted into Australia's ARIA Hall of Fame in 2002.

 Produced by Phil Ramone and recorded at the Indigo Recording Studios in Malibu for ONJ Productions, Indigo: Women of Song was released in October 2004 in Australia.
 The tribute album featured Newton-John covering songs by artists such as Joan Baez, the Carpenters, Doris Day, Nina Simone and Minnie Riperton.
 She dedicated the album to her mother, who had died the previous year of breast cancer.
 Indigo was subsequently released in the UK in April 2005 and in Japan in March 2006.
 A rebranded and resequenced version called Portraits: A Tribute to Great Women of Song was eventually issued in the United States in 2011.

 In 2005, she released Stronger Than Before, sold exclusively in the United States by Hallmark.
 This was her second exclusive album for Hallmark Cards after her successful first Christmas album Tis the Season with Vince Gill five years earlier.
 Proceeds from the album's sales benefited breast cancer research.
 The album featured the song "Phenomenal Woman," based on the poem by Maya Angelou, and guest vocals from Diahann Carroll, Beth Nielsen Chapman, Delta Goodrem, Amy Holland, Patti LaBelle and Mindy Smith—all survivors of or affected by cancer.

 In 2006, Newton-John released a healing CD, Grace and Gratitude.
 The album was sold exclusively by Walgreens, also to benefit various charities including Y-ME National Breast Cancer Organization.
 The CD was the "heart" of their Body – Heart – Spirit Wellness Collection, which also featured a re-branded Liv-Kit and breast-health dietary supplements.

 In 2007, she re-teamed with her Grace and Gratitude producer, Amy Sky, for Christmas Wish (No. 187 Pop) which was sold exclusively by Target in its first year of release.
 Newton-John released another concert DVD, Olivia Newton-John and the Sydney Symphony: Live at the Sydney Opera House and a companion CD, her third live album titled Olivia's Live Hits.